AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 composer create-project magento/upgrade-compatibility-tool uct --repository https://repo.magento.com
 ```

-You need to give executable permissions.
-Run the following command:
+It may be required to allow executable permissions to the tool.
+To do this simply run the following command:

 ```bash
 chmod +x ./uct/bin/uct